-In contrast, also in 2020, the American Gastroenterology Association (AGA), based on the evaluation of 89 trials, made a conditional recommendation against the use of probiotics in children from North America with acute infectious gastroenteritis (moderate quality of evidence) (15).
+In contrast, also in 2020, the American Gastroenterology Association (AGA), based on the evaluation of 89 trials, made a conditional recommendation against the use of probiotics in children from North America with acute infectious gastroenteritis (moderate quality of evidence) (14).
 The rationale for the negative AGA recommendation was that most of the studies were performed outside of North America.
-Moreover, two large, high-quality null trials, performed in Canada and the US, questioned the efficacy of probiotics, or more specifically the probiotic strains evaluated in these studies, for the management of children with acute gastroenteritis (12, 16).
+Moreover, 2 large, highquality null trials, performed in Canada and the United States, questioned the efficacy of probiotics, or more specifically the probiotic strains evaluated in these studies, for the management of children with acute gastroenteritis (12,15).
 The AGA attributed the divergence in evidence of efficacy to differences in host genetics, diet, sanitation, and endemic enteropathogens between North America and the other global regions and therefore did not consider the results of RCTs conducted outside of North America applicable to the scope of the AGA.
-Schnadower et al. (17) recently reported the results of a secondary pre-planned analysis demonstrating that the lack of probiotics' impact on diarrheal outcomes was independent of child's age, weight, and probiotic dose.
+Schnadower et al (16) recently reported the results of a secondary pre-planned analysis demonstrating that the lack of probiotics' impact on diarrheal outcomes was independent of child's age, weight, and probiotic dose.
 However, it is possible that also other factors such as rotavirus vaccination might have affected the reported differences in efficacy.

-Since 2019, four meta-analyses focusing on the use of probiotics for the treatment of acute infectious diarrhea have been published (18-21).
-In 2020, an updated Cochrane review (18) included 82 RCTs (n=12,127 participants), mainly in children (n=11,526).
-Overall, probiotics, as a general group, reduced the risk of diarrhea lasting \geq 48 h (36 RCTs, n=6053, relative risk (RR) 0.64, 95% confidence interval (CI) 0.52 to 0.79) and reduced the mean duration of diarrhea (56 RCTs, n=9138, mean difference (MD) -21.3 h, 95% CI -26.9 to -15.7).
-However, based on the analysis of trials with low risk of bias, the reviewers concluded that probiotics have no effect on the risk of diarrhea lasting \geq 48 h (2 RCTs, n=1770, RR 1.00, 95% 0.91 to 1.09) or duration of diarrhea (6 RCTs, n=3058, MD 8.64 h, 95% CI -29.4 to 12.1 hours longer).
-Based on a criterion of five or more RCTs reporting the primary outcomes, three strains were evaluated.
+Since 2019, 4 meta-analyses focusing on the use of probiotics for the treatment of acute infectious diarrhea have been published (17-20).

+In 2020, an updated Cochrane review (17) included 82 RCTs (n = 12,127 participants), mainly in children (n = 11,526).
+Overall, probiotics, as a general group, reduced the risk of diarrhea lasting \geq 48 hours [36 RCTs, n = 6053, relative risk (RR) 0.64, 95% confidence interval (CI): 0.52-0.79] and reduced the mean duration of diarrhea [56 RCTs, n = 9138, mean difference (MD) -21.3 hours, 95% CI: -26.9 to -15.7].
+However, based on the analysis of trials with low risk of bias, the reviewers concluded that probiotics have no effect on the risk of diarrhea lasting ≥48 hours (2 RCTs, n = 1770, RR 1.00, 95% CI: 0.91-1.09) or duration of diarrhea (6 RCTs, n = 3058, MD 8.64 hours, 95% CI: -29.4 to 12.1 hours longer).
+Based on a criterion of 5 or more RCTs reporting the primary outcomes, 3 strains were evaluated.
 Several subgroup analyses were performed, including those based on individual probiotic strains.
-The risk of diarrhea lasting ≥ 48 h was reduced by L rhamnosus GG only (6 RCTs, n=1557, RR 0.79, 95% CI 0.65 to 0.97, substantial heterogeneity X2=15.06, I2 = 67%).
-The duration of diarrhea was reduced by L rhamnosus GG (14 RCTs, n=3344, MD -22.5, 95% CI -32.7 to -12.3), S boulardii (11 RCTs, n=1617, MD -24.6 h, 95% CI -35.3 to -13.9), and L reuteri (6 RCTs, n=433, MD -22.8 h, 95% CI -31.95 to -13.7).
+The risk of diarrhea lasting \geq 48 hours was reduced by L rhamnosus GG only (6 RCTs, n = 1557, RR 0.79, 95% CI: 0.65-0.97, substantial heterogeneity $X^2 = 15.06$, $I^2 = 67\%$).
+The duration of diarrhea was reduced by L rhamnosus GG (14 RCTs, n = 3344, MD -22.5, 95% CI: -32.7 to -12.3), S boulardii (11 RCTs, n = 1617, MD -24.6 hours, 95% CI: -35.3 to -13.9), and L reuteri (6 RCTs, n = 433, MD -22.8 hours, 95% CI: -31.95 to -13.7).
 Except for the latter strain, there was substantial statistical heterogeneity.
 Note that specific strain numbers or designations were not always used in the analysis, so that different strains of the same species may have been analyzed together; an approach which we do not advise.

-A 2021 Bayesian network metanalysis aimed at identifying the most effective probiotic strains for the treatment of acute gastroenteritis (21).
+A 2021 Bayesian network meta-analysis aimed at identifying the most effective probiotic strains for the treatment of acute gastroenteritis (20).
 Its conclusion partially differed from the ESPGHAN WG recommendations, as the authors included several probiotic strains based on a single RCT, which is different from the methodology applied in the present position paper.